 The table to the right summarizes how the impacts of some of the various risks we have presented can affect our future rate increases.
+We also show the impact of skipping a cyclical rate increase all together.
 All scenarios are compared to the Base Case, described in more detail in Section 5.

-These scenarios shown here provide a range of possible outcomes which help us assess some of the possible financial risks facing the utility.
-Due to our current strong financial position, Tacoma Power can presently absorb many potential risk factors with minimal impact on rates relative to the base case.
+These scenarios shown here provide a range of possible outcomes which help us assess the possible financial risks facing the utility.
+Due to our current, strong financial position, Tacoma Power can presently absorb many possible risk factors with minimal impact on rates relative to the base case.